 We're showing you how to make dulce de leche at home, in such an easy way!
 Sometimes it's not as easy to find dulce de leche where you're at, we get it.
 With this recipe, you can make it yourself and it's even way cheaper!

 What Is Dulce De Leche

-Dulce de leche is a confection prepared by slowly heating sweetened milk to create a substance that derives its flavour from the Maillard reaction, also changing colour, with an appearance and flavour similar to caramel.
+Dulce de leche is a confection prepared by slowly heating sweetened milk to create a substance that derives its flavor from the Maillard reaction, also changing color, with an appearance and flavor similar to caramel.

 [Definition taken from Wikipedia.]

 In a simpler explanation, dulce de leche is a thick sweet creamy caramel-looking spread/jam that you make by cooking milk and sugar on low heat until it thickens and the color changes from milky white to dark caramel.

 And yes, it is extremely well-known in Latin American countries.
 In Argentina they call it dulce de leche, in Chile they call it "manjar" and other Latin American countries have their reference for it.
 Here in Spain, it's called dulce de leche.

 I mainly use 2 types of dulce de leche.
 Regular dulce de leche and bakers dulce de leche.
 Regular dulce de leche is simply called dulce de leche and is thinner in texture and is amazing for spreading on my light and tender crepes, bread, and toast.
 I love to use it in my waffles with dulce de leche!